Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Overall Framework

 Specifically, in this paper we focus on image semantic communications for both image recovery and classification.
-Namely, the observable source $\mathbf{X}\in\mathbb{R}^k$ is image data, where $k$ represents the dimension of the images.
+Namely, the observable source $\mathbf{X}\in\mathbb{R}^d$ is image data, where $d$ represents the dimension of the images.
 The coarse-grained semantic information $\mathbf{S}_1\in\{1,2,...,L_1\}$ is the label of coarse image classification with $L_1$ classes.
-Similarly, the fine-grained semantic information $\mathbf{S}_2\in\{1,2,...,L_2\}$ is the label of fine image classification with $L_2$ classes.
-This hierarchical structure of the observable source and the semantics is derived from real-world scenarios.
-For instance, in wildlife monitoring, semantic information $\mathbf{S}_1$ can represent the general categories of animals, such as birds, bears, and so on, while semantic information $\mathbf{S}_2$ can represent the specific species within those categories, such as sparrows, cardinals, robins, black bears, brown bears, grizzly bears, \emph{etc}.
+Similarly, the fine-grained semantic information $\mathbf{S}_2\in\{1,2,...,L_2\}$ is the label of fine image classification with $L_2$ classes, where $L_2>L_1$.
+This hierarchical structure of the observable source and the semantics can well model the real-world scenarios.
+For instance, in wildlife monitoring, semantic information $\mathbf{S}_1$ can represent the general categories of animals, such as birds, bears, \emph{etc}, while semantic information $\mathbf{S}_2$ can represent the specific species within those categories, such as sparrows, cardinals, black bears, brown bears, \emph{etc}.
+Besides image classification, the above Markov-chain based hierarchical semantic information model \eqref{markov} is also suitable for other tasks.
+For example, $\mathbf{S}_1$ could represent the location of prominent objects in an image relevant to the task of object detection, while $\mathbf{S}_2$ could indicate both the location and classification of the objects that are relevant to the task of image segmentation.

 The transmitter extracts semantic features in a hierarchical way, corresponding to the hierarchical sources intended for the two receivers.
-At the transmitter, there are two joint coding-modulation (JCM) blocks responsible for generating two constellation sequences in the superposition structure.
-Specifically, the first JCM block generates the inner constellation sequence $\mathbf{Y}_1\in\mathbb{C}^n$, which is intended for both receivers and carries the first level of semantic features to recover the observable source $\mathbf{X}$ and the coarse-grained semantic information $\mathbf{S}_1$.
-We use $n$ to denote the number of channel uses.
-Furthermore, the second JCM block generates the outer constellation sequence $\mathbf{Y}_2\in\mathbb{C}^n$, which is intended for Receiver 2 whose channel capacity is larger.
+At the transmitter, there are two joint coding-modulation (JCM) blocks responsible for generating two constellation sequences in a superposition structure.
+Specifically, the first JCM block generates the inner constellation sequence $\mathbf{Y}_1=(Y_1^1, Y_1^2, ..., Y_1^n)\in\mathbb{C}^n$, which is intended for both receivers and carries the first level of semantic features to recover the observable source $\mathbf{X}$ and the coarse-grained semantic information $\mathbf{S}_1$.
+Here, $n$ denotes the number of channel uses.
+The second JCM block generates the outer constellation sequence $\mathbf{Y}_2=(Y_2^1, Y_2^2, ..., Y_2^n)\in\mathbb{C}^n$, which is intended for Receiver 2.
 The outer constellation sequence carries the additional semantic features, which together with $\mathbf{Y}_1$, recovers the observable source $\mathbf{X}$ and the fine-grained semantic information $\mathbf{S}_2$.